brianji/c-to-mips/README.md

-# c-to-mips
+# C to MIPS
-Translate C to MIPS with OCaml
+Translate C to MIPS with OCaml.